 Take Time to Get in Touch with Yourself

 Massage can help you establish a balance in your life that is not only good for your mental and muscle health, but also your body’s internal system well-being.
 Studies show that leading factors of medical problems and common illnesses can occur from overworking yourself, carrying too much stress and not dedicating enough time to relaxing your mind and body on a regular basis.
-It’s important to carve out 15 minutes a day (daily meditation), one day a week (designated “Me” time) and once a month (monthly therapeutic massage) to devote time and energy into establishing a positive mind/body connection.
+It’s important to carve out 15 minutes a day (daily meditation), one day a week (designated “Me” time) and once a month (monthly therapeutic massage at Elements Therapeutic Massage in Issaquah) to devote time and energy into establishing a positive mind/body connection.

 By implementing these three stress reducing habits, you are well on your way to avoiding a stress storm this spring and giving yourself the opportunity to stop and take time to smell the flowers.
-The skilled massage therapists at Elements Therapeutic Massage are available to listen to your individual needs and will use the proper techniques to deliver a truly therapeutic experience.
-Call your local Elements studio today to begin experiencing all of the stress management benefits of massage therapy.
+The skilled massage therapists at Elements Therapeutic Massage in Issaquah are available to listen to your individual needs and will use the proper techniques to deliver a truly therapeutic experience.
+Call us today to begin experiencing all of the stress management benefits of massage therapy.